 So here we go with another paradox and puzzle being presented.
-In Christ males and females are not different, but in the world we clearly see that we are quite different.
-This is the foundational difference between someone who is naturally thinking versus someone who is spiritually thinking.
+God says to us, that In Christ males and females are not different.
+But in the world, we can all clearly see that males and females are quite different, and even treated as such.
+This teaches us a new foundational difference, between Christians who are natural thinkers versus Christians who are carnal thinkers.
 We know in the world there are both males and females, but God claims in the spiritual dimension in Christ, we are all just members of one body.
 There is no difference within the Spirit realm from each other.
 I personally believe that men who teach male dominance usually are just very carnally minded individuals who look at external things and do not try to see things spiritually as God sees things.

 If ignorant Bible teachers would just please read and study their Bible’s to see things within the Spirit and not in the flesh and how God sees them, they would discover that the church is called the “Bride of the Lamb”.
-Jesus is plainly revealed to be the Bridegroom of the church in the Spirit realm.
-New Covenant (Luk 5:34-35).
-Does that bother you, to be called a spiritual woman bride?
+Jesus is plainly revealed to be the Bridegroom of the church in the Spirit realm New Covenant (Luk 5:34-35).
+If you are a male preacher, does that bother you, to be called a spiritual woman bride of Christ?
 I think it does to many carnal naturally thinking people.
-But this means we (the church) are all one woman in the eyes of God.
-So we are all in covenant and in subjection to our Head who is the Lord Jesus Christ.
+But this means we (the church) are all collectively called one woman in the eyes of God.
+This is not something new.
+God did the exact same thing with the natural nation of Israel, calling Himself their husband, implying they were all His wife.
+So we are all in covenant and in subjection to our Head who is the Lord Jesus Christ (Eph 5:24).

 Tit 2:3 The aged women likewise, that they be in behaviour as becometh holiness, not false accusers, not given to much wine, teachers of good things;

 This verse is directed at mature women, but I was shocked at how it ended.
-To be a teacher of “good” things implies that women can teach.
-In fact it clearly implies these women should be teachers.
+To be a teacher of “good” things implies strongly that women have the ability and can teach.
+In fact, it clearly implies these women should be teachers.
 It further implies that these women have gained some wisdom that is worthy to be taught to others.
-Obviously we have another verse that goes against the concept of a “keep silent” verse that some men like to focus upon.
-So we have another potential conflict of whether women should ever teach or women should never teach.
+Obviously, we have another verse that goes against the broad concept of a “keep silent” verse that some like to focus upon.
+So, we have another potential conflict of whether women should teach or women should never teach.

 Tit 2:4 That they may teach the young women to be sober, to love their husbands, to love their children,

 Here we have the follow up to the previous verse and it clearly says that it is OK for women to teach other women.
-Now it is interesting that this verse directly contradicts again that a woman should keep silent that some men try to teach as the only gospel truth.
+Now it is interesting that this verse directly contradicts again that a woman should keep silent that some try to teach as the only gospel truth.
 If a woman has the ability to teach another woman, then she must also have the ability to teach anyone (PERIOD)!
-Any teaching ability is a gifting of the Holy Spirit a special anointing given from by God.
+Any teaching ability is a gifting from the Holy Spirit, and it represents a special anointing given to her from and by God.

 Then read through the rest of Bible in between Genesis and Revelation and you will find other women used by God for very significant purposes.
 To name a couple notice Esther.
 Without her fulfilling her purpose to become a Gentile king’s wife, there would probably be no nation of Israel.
 A woman was the center character used by God to accomplish this.
 Then without Ruth a Gentile Moabite who decided to have faith to leave her nation to join in covenant with her mother-in-law to move to Bethlehem, there may have not been a Grandmother to King David.
 Read the account about Deborah who was one of the Judges (rulers) during the book of Judges.
 These are just a few of the women that are noteworthy to from.
 But there are other noteworthy women of faith like Sarah.
 Sarah was directly mentioned in Hebrews chapter 11, the Hall of Faith of noteworthy examples of Old Covenant people.